davidgfnet/superfw-docs/content/_index.md

 ## Compatibility

-SuperFW is only compatible with the regular Supercard SD/MiniSD/MicroSD variant.
-The Compact Flash variant and the _Lite_ / _Rumble_ smaller variants are *not* compatible.
+SuperFW is compatible with the regular Supercard SD/MiniSD/MicroSD variant as well as the smaller _Lite_ version.
+The Compact Flash variant and the _Rumble_ variants are *not* compatible.

 SuperFW works well with most commercial GBA games as well as most homebrew.